 Of course!
-We have changed our Open Riding Policy for this season.
 All riders will need to come to the Fair Office, sign a hold harmless agreement, and pay $25 for an individual seasonal membership or $5 per individual daily use. $75 for a Family membership up to 4 people.
 Youth 5 years and younger do not need to purchase a membership, but a guardian must sign a waiver and be present when riding.
 Safety first!
 The arena will be locked on Tuesdays and Thursdays for Mountette practice, so you must schedule your riding time around practice.
-The arenas will be worked three times per week, beginning May 1st and are officially opened for riding.
+The arenas will be worked three times per week, beginning June 1st and are officially opened for riding.
 Please call us ahead of time for current arena conditions.
 Thank you!
 406-363-3411.

 Yes, yes and yes!!!!
 We can always use volunteers to help beautify our fairgrounds.
-We are currently in need of some volunteers to pick up microtrash, pull some weeds & paint.
+We are currently in need of some volunteers to pick up micro-trash, pull some weeds & paint.
 One of the best things about the fairgrounds, is that it is a place for all aspects of our community to come together and make connections.
 We host events throughout the year, and can always use help.
 If you have special skills, let us know, and we will utilize your help in the best possible way.
 The fairgrounds will always have a special place in our hearts for those who give their time to help make us great!!
 For every four hours of volunteering, you will receive a free gate pass for Fair!
 Call us at 406-363-3411 or mail at email@example.com

 You may also construct shielding using permanent fencing materials.
 Certain construction specifications are required for proper shielding.
 If you intend to shield your vehicles, contact your County Junk Vehicle Program prior to construction.
 Placing tarps or plastics over the vehicles is not acceptable shielding.
 County Junk Vehicle Program